Восторг и трагедия в мощном финале сезона!

 Ural Philarmonic Orchestra

 Founded in 1936, Ural Philharmonic Orchestra is a Russian symphony orchestra, marveled nationally and abroad for its superb performing quality and flexibility in acquiring new repertoire.
 The orchestra consists of more than 100 musicians and performs all major Western European and Russian works from the classical and romantic periods, as well as works by contemporary composers.

-Based in Yekaterinburg, a 1,5 million city in the Ural mountain range seaming Europe and Asia, the Ural Philharmonic Orchestra performs over 100 concerts and more than 70 programs per year, both at its domicile, the Sverdlovsk Philharmonic Hall, and on its extensive international tours.
-Thanks to the Philharmonic’s innovative Digital Concert Hall capacities, the Orchestra’s home concerts are regularly broadcast live on video into the region’s public libraries and cultural centres.
+The Ural Philharmonic Orchestra is based in Yekaterinburg, the 4th largest Russian city (population: 1,5 mln) situated in the Ural region.
+Before the Covid-19 crisis, the Orchestra performed over 100 concerts and more than 70 programs per year, both at its domicile, the Sverdlovsk Philharmonic Hall, and on its numerous national and international tours.
+Thanks to the Philharmonic’s innovative Digital Concert Hall capacities, audiences in the remote and rural areas have regular access to the Orchestra’s concerts streamed into the region’s public libraries and cultural centres.